abilia/system_settings_editor/README.md

 There are two main branches in the repository: **master** and **release**.

-Each commit to the **master** branch should create and distribute an dev version for internal testing on both platforms.
+Each push to the **master** branch should create and distribute an dev version for internal testing on both platforms.

-Each commit to the **release** branch should create a release candidate and should distribute a new version for testing
+Each build from the **release** branch should create a release candidate and should distribute a new version for testing.
+These builds are triggered manually from [GitHub actions](https://github.com/abilia/seagull/actions/workflows/mp-android-build.yaml).

 ### Flow